evilsocket/nerve/docs/tasklets.md

 - `complete_task`: if set to `true`, the task will be marked as complete after the tool is executed.
 - `judge`: uses another tasklet as a judge to validate the output of the tool (see [examples/code_auditor_with_judge](https://github.com/dreadnode/nerve/tree/main/examples/code_auditor_with_judge))
 - `alias`: use to create a tool that's an alias to one of the predefined ones (see [examples/docker-agent](https://github.com/dreadnode/nerve/tree/main/examples/docker-agent))

+## Evaluators

+An evaluator is a command line that receives the current state of the agent via standard input and performs some evaluation, at the end of which it can:

+1. Exit with a 42 status code if the task is completed successfully.
+2. Exit with any other status code if the task is not completed successfully.
+3. Return via stdout anything, that'll go to the chat history itself as feedback for the agent.

+Check the [eval_test](https://github.com/dreadnode/nerve/tree/main/examples/eval_test) and [ab_problem](https://github.com/dreadnode/nerve/tree/main/examples/ab_problem) tasklets for complete examples.